Kiyoshi

 How to Pronounce Kiyoshi

 Our model has identified 3 different pronunciations for the name Kiyoshi.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 52.9% confident that Kiyoshi is pronounced as kee-OH-shee.
-The next most likely pronunciation is kee-YOH-shee, at 41.2% confidence.
+Our model is 52.9% confident that Kiyoshi is pronounced as kee-OH-shee, which has 3 syllables.
+The next most likely pronunciation is kee-YOH-shee, at 41.2% confidence, with 3 syllables.

 kee-OH-shee (3 syllables)